-This idea is to create a flow where the customer shops seamlessly throughout the store spending money.
+This idea creates a flow where customers shop seamlessly throughout the store, spending money.

 Increasing sales volume means the supermarket must cater to the customer.

-Retailers will do whatever they can to track shopping trends of individual shoppers using points rewards cards, surveillance video, receipts right up into computer technology.
+Retailers will do whatever they can to track the shopping trends of individual shoppers using points rewards cards, mobile apps, surveillance video, and receipts right up into computer technology.

-This all has to do with supermarket sales marketing and it’s nationwide which means you may often see a layout change however it doesn’t deviate much from the original.
+Supermarket sales marketing is nationwide, which means you may often see a layout change; however, it doesn’t deviate much from the original.

-It’s a basic means of getting you to feel like your store is putting effort into bringing you a new, fresh shopping experience.
+It’s a primary means of making you feel like your store is putting effort into bringing you a new, fresh shopping experience.

-It’s like adding new furniture or just moving furniture around your living room to give it that “new” appeal.
+Adding new furniture or moving furniture around your living room gives it that “new” appeal.

-It brings happiness into your life until you get bored with the look again at which time you’ll do it all over again.
+It brings happiness into your life until you get bored with the look when you’ll do it all over again.

 Calming Music and Relaxed Lighting- Sales Strategy 14

-I often find the produce and bakery section to always have the dim lighting as it relaxes customers which allows them to shop freely and with calmness.
+I often find the produce and bakery section always to have dim lighting as it relaxes customers, allowing them to shop freely and calmly.

-When shoppers take their time they tend to see more and possibly buy more which is the name of the game.
+When shoppers take their time, they tend to see more and possibly buy more, which is the game’s name.

-The type or genre of music being played may also motivate shoppers to purchase more expensive products depending on the mood they are in.
+The genre of music being played may also motivate shoppers to purchase more expensive products depending on their mood.

 For example, a 1993 study found that when classical music went head-to-head with pop music in a gourmet wine shop, classical won out.
 Customers bought more expensive wine with the classical music, enjoying the upscale, sophisticated vibe.